 If you find yourself confronted by the New England menu item “scrod,” don’t panic.
 The term refers to a generic catch of the day, but more often than not, it’s haddock.

 Looking for a reliable Friday night fish fry?
 You can’t go wrong with Atlantic Haddock.
-Liven up your seafood cooking by turning haddock into fish cakes, tacos, or chowder, or add texture by coating your fish in a mixture of Parmesan, seasonings, bread crumbs, and mayo, then bake or fry, for a delicious Parmesan-crusted haddock dinner.
+Liven up your whitefish recipes by turning haddock into fish cakes, tacos, or chowder, or add texture by coating your fish in a mixture of Parmesan, seasonings, bread crumbs, and mayo, then bake or fry, for a delicious Parmesan-crusted haddock dinner.